 Dr. Kris Dunn

-Before starting my position in the School of Politics and International Studies at the University of Leeds, I was a post-doctoral researcher at the University of Vienna and a Lecturer in Electoral Politics at the University of Exeter.
-I received my PhD in Political Science from Michigan State University in 2009, specializing in Comparative Politics and Political (Democratic) Theory; I also possess an MA in Political Science, a BA in Psychology, and a BA in Criminal Justice.
+I started my position in the School of Politics and International Studies at the University of Leeds in 2013.
+Before this, I was a post-doctoral researcher at the University of Vienna; and a Lecturer in Electoral Politics at the University of Exeter before that.
+I received my PhD in Political Science from Michigan State University in 2009, specializing in Comparative Politics and Democratic Theory; I also possess an MA in Political Science, a BA in Psychology, and a BA in Criminal Justice.

 ‘The Human Empowerment Sequence and the Development of Libertarian Values: A Theoretical and Empirical Adjustment to the Human Empowerment Sequence’, Journal of Cross-Cultural Psychology, 48.5 (2017), 771-789,